Kitware/trame/docs/api/source/trame.html.rst

 trame.html
 ==================

-This module provides the fundamental elements for HTML and the root class for the other html modules.
+This module provides the fundamental elements for HTML and the root class for the ``trame.html`` submodules.

 .. toctree::